Contrarian Corpus

 Notes

 Second presentation in the Pershing-Target campaign, delivered 3 weeks after the Oct 29 2008 'TIP for Target Shareholders' deck.
-Classic dialectical structure: restate own prior thesis, quote target-management's 5 objections verbatim, then present a Revised Transaction (<20% IPO + later spin) that methodically addresses each concern.
-Tone is notably collaborative rather than adversarial — Pershing thanks Target for 'candid feedback' and frames the revision as incorporating investor+mgmt input.
-Management concerns are quoted directly (slides 22-23) but used to structure rebuttal rather than to expose contradiction, so uses_ceo_quote_contradiction coded False.
-The Pre-Spin/Post-Spin org-chart pair (slide 7) and stacked bar valuation summary (slide 9, $37->$67->$80) are signature slides.
-Rich appendix includes full 20-year DCF model for the land developer, TIP-like security valuation via CDS spread, and Target Corp three-statement model (pages 76-79).
-The campaign was ultimately unsuccessful — Target's board rejected the proposal in early 2009 and Pershing's TGT position became one of Ackman's biggest losses, which is part of what makes the deck historically notable.
+Classic dialectical structure: restate own prior thesis, quote Target management's 5 objections verbatim (slides 22-23), then present a Revised Transaction (<20% IPO + later spin) that methodically addresses each concern.
+Tone is notably collaborative rather than adversarial — Pershing thanks Target for 'candid feedback' and frames the revision as incorporating investor + management input.
+Stake percent is not disclosed in this deck.
+Signature slides: the multiple peer-gap chart (p.8, 5.8x vs 14.5x/17.0x/35.7x), the stacked-bar sum-of-parts valuation waterfall (p.9, $37→$67→$80), and the Pre-Spin/Post-Spin org-chart pair (p.7, p.49).
+Rich appendix includes detailed 20-year DCF, TIP-REIT credit modeling and full Target Corp three-statement projections.
+Historically notable as one of Ackman's most public losses: Target's board rejected the proposal and Pershing's TGT vehicle (PSRH/PSIV) suffered ~90% drawdown during the financial crisis.